UBC-CIC/course-flexibility/docs/UserGuide.md

 ### Course Pop Up

-The Pop-up gives detail about what the guideline code represents, the result in text form, and the confident level.
+The Pop-up gives detail about what the guideline code represents, the result in text form, and the confidence level.
 ![alt text](assets/course/course_main_info_alert.png)

 ### Course Load More

-The load more button below the table will load new data from the database.
+The load more button below the table will load new data from the database in the cloud.
 This button will be hidden after it loads all the data available.

 **Note:** When doing filters on the table, it only filters data that is currently loaded (i.e., not the data in the database).
-Hence, a user has to load new data to keep filtering new ones.
+Hence, if a user wants to get all the results for a selected filter, the user has to load all the data from the data first and then apply the filters.
 <br>

 ![alt text](assets/course/course_main_load_more.png)

 #### Course More Detail

 This page gives details on the meta-data of the course, the syllabus, and an analysis of each guideline.
-The analysis of each guideline shows the result in numeric form and also the sentences that the machine learning model extracted from the syllabus.
+The analysis of each guideline shows the result as a confidence score and also the sentences that the machine learning model extracted from the syllabus.
+The confidence score is a percentage that represents how accurately the model is detected for a guideline.
+The higher the confidence score, the more accurate the model detects.

 **Note:** The syllabus view only shows the PDF format.
 A user has to download the document if the syllabus is in a different file type than PDF.
 To download a document, the user can click on the blue text called "Open File".